Hispanic-Serving Institution

 Commuter student resources: About four out of every 10 Goshen students lives off campus.
 But that doesn’t keep them from playing sports, singing in the Chamber Choir, eating lunch with their friends, or being just as involved in campus life as any other student.
 The Commuter Student Association keeps you in-the-know about all campus activities and with opportunities to engage with others who are also commuting.

-Academic Success Center: Constantly adapting to meet student needs, the Academic Success Center includes a bilingual academic coach.
+Academic Success Center: Constantly adapting to meet student needs, the Academic Success Center includes bilingual staff who work closely with Latino students and families to acclimate to college and support their academic experience.

 Our popular evening Spanish or English language courses for working adults in the community: